Oncology researcher Dr. Gary Gordon feels optimistic about the future of cancer treatment. Here’s why.

 As we look at combining new approaches to treatment, there are reasons for optimism.
 First, we now have the tools to understand the biological pathways that allow tumors to escape treatment.
 If we can figure out how to block enough of those paths, we can have more success in treating the cancer.
 And with our growing understanding of cancer biology, we can anticipate how certain treatments might pair, allowing us to put logical combinations together – combinations that may block these escape routes.

-Second, we also are working to develop medicines that have tolerable safety profiles – medicines that we hope will lead to fewer side effects than conventional chemotherapies.
+Second, we also are working to develop medicines that have tolerable safety profiles – medicines that we hope will lead to fewer side effects.
 As our understanding of new targets and approaches grows, so will our ability to find ways to combine them so that we do not compromise patients’ quality of life.